-June 2006

-- WorkFirst parents began going through a new Comprehensive Evaluation (CE) process (see WorkFirst changes outlined in December 2005 below).
+WorkFirst parents began going through a new Comprehensive Evaluation (CE) process (see WorkFirst changes outlined in December 2005 below).
 The Comprehensive Evaluation was a multi-part evaluation conducted by WorkFirst partner agencies to identify a parent's strengths, participation options and best pathway to employment.
-Primary objectives of the Comprehensive Evaluation included: - a.
+Primary objectives of the Comprehensive Evaluation included:

+- a.
 Increased parent involvement in developing their plan for participation, resulting in more parent buy-in and better results; - b.
 Better information about parents' skills and abilities and quicker placement in an employment pathway; - c.
-More objective case management decision making based on clearer program criteria; and - d.
-More consistency in how the WorkFirst program operates across the State through stronger program standards. - 2.
+More objective case management decision making based on clearer program criteria; and d.
+More consistency in how the WorkFirst program operates across the state through stronger program standards.

 WAC changes for the new Non-Compliance Sanction for WorkFirst were filed on June 1, 2006 with a September 2006 effective date (see WorkFirst changes outlined in December 2005 below).
 Under the new sanction policy, a family would lose its WorkFirst cash grant after six months of sanction for refusal to participate in WorkFirst activities.
-The six-month count for families in sanction status began September 1, 2006. - 3.
+The six-month count for families in sanction status began September 1, 2006.

 Sanctioned WorkFirst parents were no longer automatically assigned protective payees.
-Protective payees continued to be available for teen parents and to help those families who had difficulty managing their cash grants. - 4.
-Child Safety Net Payments for parents who had been on WorkFirst over 60 months and were not in compliance with WorkFirst work requirements were no longer issued to a protective payee but issued directly to the family. - 5.
+Protective payees continued to be available for teen parents and to help those families who had difficulty managing their cash grants.

+Child Safety Net Payments for parents who had been on WorkFirst over 60 months and were not in compliance with WorkFirst work requirements were no longer issued to a protective payee but issued directly to the family.

 In accordance with the federal Deficit Reduction Act of 2005, federal rules requiring states to begin verifying citizenship for those receiving Medicaid went into effect.

-May 2006 Education and training changes for WorkFirst went into effect in May 2006 (see WorkFirst changes outlined in December 2005 below).
+Education and training changes for WorkFirst went into effect in May 2006 (see WorkFirst changes outlined in December 2005 below).
 These changes allowed more parents to engage in full-time education/training and to combine more types of activities with education/training.

-April 2006 Utility standards for the Basic Food Program and the Washington State Combined Application Program (WASHCAP) changed in April 2006 to partially offset the increase in energy costs.
+Utility standards for the Basic Food Program and the WASHCAP changed in April 2006 to partially offset the increase in energy costs.

 Positive prevention strategies for WorkFirst went into effect in April 2006(see WorkFirst changes outlined in December 2005 below).
+WorkFirst parents and applicants were informed about alternatives to WorkFirst cash assistance and linked to other services that can meet their needs, including:

+- a.
+Child Support;

+- b.
+Basic Food;

+- c.
+Medical Assistance;

+- d.
+Unemployment Benefits;

-WorkFirst parents and applicants were informed about alternatives to WorkFirst cash assistance and linked to other services that can meet their needs, including: Child Support; Basic Food; Medical Assistance; Unemployment Benefits; Child Care assistance; and Diversion Cash Assistance.
-March 2006 The Washington State Legislature passed Substitute House Bill (SHB) 2394, which required the Department of Social and Health Services to start assessing WorkFirst parents for financial literacy during the comprehensive evaluation effective January 1, 2007.
+- e.
+Child Care assistance; and

+- Diversion Cash Assistance.

+The Washington State Legislature passed Substitute House Bill (SHB) 2394, which required the Department of Social and Health Services to start assessing WorkFirst parents for financial literacy during the comprehensive evaluation effective January 1, 2007.
 The legislation directed DSHS to offer referrals to financial literacy services available in the local communities to all WorkFirst parents to help them become self-sufficient and financially stable.

-February 2006 On February 8, 2006, President Bush signed into law S. 1932, the federal Deficit Reduction Act (DRA) of 2005 that reauthorized the TANF program for an additional five years.
-The DRA contained significant changes that would impact the State's TANF program, WorkFirst, and child support enforcement.
+On February 8, 2006, President Bush signed into law S. 1932, the federal Deficit Reduction Act (DRA) of 2005 that reauthorized the TANF program for an additional five years.
+The DRA contained significant changes that would impact the state's TANF program, WorkFirst, and child support enforcement.
 Interim final federal regulations for TANF were issued in July 2006 with an October 1, 2006 effective date.
-Changes to TANF and child support included: a.
-A requirement that the federal Administration for Children and Families define work activities for TANF. b.
-Redefinition of which adults were required to participate in WorkFirst activities. c.
-Recalibration of the TANF caseload reduction credit, replacing the FFY 1995 base year with a base year of FFY 2005. d.
-Establishment of the TANF work verification requirements for states, under which states could now lose up to five percent of the TANF federal block grant for failure to comply. e.
-Disallowance of states from using federal child support performance incentive funds to draw down federal matching funds, effective October 1, 2007. f.
-A requirement for states to charge families that had never received TANF-funded assistance an annual fee of \$25 if the State collected at least \$500 funded assistance an annual fee of \$25 if the State collected at least \$500 in support.

-February 2006 (continued)
+Changes to TANF and child support included: